joshdholtz/DeckUI/README.md

 ### 🐌 Future Features

 - [ ] Support iOS and maybe tvOS
+- [ ] Fix bug with `Media` remote image loading and slide transitions
 - [ ] Animations within a slide
 - [ ] Support videos on `Media`
 - [ ] More customization on `Words`